Assassination of S. W. R. D. Bandaranaike: Capital Punishment (Special Provisions) Bill

 By this time S. W. R. D. Bandaranaike's widow Sirima Bandaranaike had formed a government and was prime minister.
 Angered by the decision of the Appeal Court, the government drafted a new bill.
 On behalf of the government C.P. de Silva who was the leader of the house on January 18, 1962 presented the Capital Punishment (Special Provisions) Bill.
-The bill stated specifically that with regrade to the Bandaranaike assassination, provision was made for the execution of those convicted for murder and conspiracy to murder the former prime minister.
+The bill stated specifically that with regard to the Bandaranaike assassination, provision was made for the execution of those convicted for murder and conspiracy to murder the former prime minister.
 It rendered null and void the Appeal courts decision to alter death sentence to life imprisonment for those guilty of conspiracy.
 The bill drew loud protests and outcry, with Dr Colvin R. de Silva stating that the bill was "a barbarous bill amounted to murder by statute".
 The government faced with widespread opposition withdrew the bill on January 25, on the pretext that an appeal to the Privy Council was in progress.